 The Epson WorkForce WF-2860 and the Epson WorkForce Pro WF-4830 are both all-in-one color inkjet printers, but the WF-4830 is a better printer overall.
 The WF-4830 has better page yields and a better cost-per-print, it prints faster, and it produces somewhat better-looking photos with much better color accuracy.
 Its automatic document feeder can duplex scan, and it can print directly from flash drives.

 The Canon PIXMA TR8520 is better than the Epson WorkForce WF-2860 for the most part.
 The Canon has a much higher color page yield, allowing you to print a lot more pages from a single cartridge.
 It also has better color accuracy and the photo quality is a lot better.
 However, the Epson has better black page yield, so it's a better choice for small offices.

 The Epson WorkForce Pro WF-3720 is much better than the Epson WorkForce WF-2860.
 The WF-3720 has a lower cost-per-print because it has a higher page yield, but the Epson 202 C/M/Y cartridges are cheaper for the WF-2860.
 The WF-3720 also has better color accuracy, external storage device support, and it prints documents faster.
 However, the WF-2860 is a smaller printer, so it takes up less space.

-The Epson WorkForce WF-2860 is much better than the HP ENVY Photo 7155 for most uses.
-It has higher page yield and the cartridges cost less, so the cost-per-print is better on the Epson.
-It also has a sheetfed scanner and you can print more types of files from the companion app.
-However, the HP is a better choice for casual photos because it has better color accuracy.
+The Epson WorkForce WF-2860 is more versatile and performs much better than the HP ENVY Photo 7155 for most uses.
+It yields a higher number of pages and its cartridges are less expensive, resulting in a better cost-per-print.
+It also features a sheetfed scanner, and the mobile app lets you print more types of files.
+That said, the HP is a better choice for casual photos because it has much better color accuracy and prints photos faster.